Why Tour Bodmin Moor?

 Tintagel Brewery is now open, in case you prefer beer to wine.
 Or you might just fancy a cream tea instead.

 Please note that Bodmin Moor is privately owned open land, with many protective designations.
 Public access to this open land is allowed under the Countryside and Rights of Way Act 2000.
 However, commercial access is restricted.
 Therefore, in a few places it may be necessary for me to direct you to a nearby point of interest and not accompany you to it.
 But don’t worry I will not abandon you on the moor, I’ll stay by the car and might make you a cup of tea for when you get back.

 What about the Animals on Bodmin Moor?

-Common grazing rights on Bodmin Moor are attached to local property ownership, while the common land remains privately owned and is not managed as a National Park.
-Effectively, animals which belong to various people may be grazing on land belonging to other people.
+Common grazing rights on Bodmin Moor are linked to local property ownership, while the common land itself remains privately owned.
+Animals which belong to various people will be grazing on land belonging to other people.
 This present day system has links to feudal societal organisation.

 Agricultural subsidy payments are attached to the grazing rights.
 So farmers are paid subsidy money proportionate to their rights, and in theory the animals graze the land and maintain it at a sustainable level.

 I have been horrified by the standards of animal care on several areas of Bodmin Moor and also with the people responsible.
 This blog by people4ponies explains more and is a trusted source of information.
 If you want to help to change things please keep and eye on their campaigns and action by contacting Cornish members of parliament and other stakeholders.
 I am sad to say that the problems are not over yet.